Home / Articles / Students

 Request Make the next step clear.
 Ask whether the professor may be open to reviewing your materials or discussing fit.

 Attachments Provide enough information without overloading the email.
-Attach a CV and, if appropriate, a short research proposal.
+Attach a CV and, if appropriate, a short research summary or proposal.

 A sample email template